 Collaboration and working solution

-In conclusion, the agile transition in your engineering company is a big change that will affect various parts of organizational and production stages.
+In conclusion, implementing Agile in your engineering company is a big change that will affect various parts of the organizational and production stages.
 However, it is definitely the most efficient strategy to increase your competitiveness and deliver satisfactory end products in the current market of 2020.